Types of employment

 A New Zealand government business portal designed to help those who want to run their own business.

-Helping existing small businesses by giving them access to business mentors who are willing to share their expertise.
+Not-for-profit organisation helping existing small businesses by giving them access to volunteer business mentors.

-If you are Māori and interested in starting up a business, or wanting to improve an existing business, the Māori Business Facilitation Service from Te Puni Kokiri may be able to help you (they provide mentoring, advice, facilitation, guidance and information).
+If you are Māori and interested in starting up a business, or wanting to improve an existing business, the Māori Business Growth Support from Te Puni Kōkiri may be able to help you establish and grow your business.